tokenring-ai/polymarket/README.md

 # @tokenring-ai/polymarket

 Polymarket prediction markets integration for Token Ring AI agents.
-This package provides a service for interacting with the Polymarket API and tools for AI agents to search markets, list events, and retrieve market data.
+This package provides a service for interacting with the Polymarket API and tools for AI agents to search markets, list events, and retrieve event data.

 ## Overview